awsdocs/amazon-comprehend-developer-guide/doc_source/train-cer-model.md

      --region region
 ```

-List all entity recognizers in a region using the `list-entity-recognizers` CLI command\.\.
+List all entity recognizers in a Region using the `list-entity-recognizers` CLI command\.\.

 ```
 aws comprehend list-entity-recognizers \